Aliases for PALB2 Gene

 GeneCards Summary for PALB2 Gene

 PALB2 (Partner And Localizer Of BRCA2) is a Protein Coding gene.
-Diseases associated with PALB2 include Pancreatic Cancer 3 and Fanconi Anemia, Complementation Group N. Among its related pathways are Resolution of D-Loop Structures and Fanconi anemia pathway.
+Diseases associated with PALB2 include Pancreatic Cancer 3 and Fanconi Anemia, Complementation Group N. Among its related pathways are DNA Double-Strand Break Repair and Resolution of D-loop Structures through Synthesis-Dependent Strand Annealing (SDSA).

 UniProtKB/Swiss-Prot for PALB2 Gene